Taranjot13/ExpenseTrackerAPI/README.md

 # Expense Tracker API

 A comprehensive RESTful API for expense tracking with user authentication, real-time updates, caching, and analytics.
+Features a modern web interface for easy expense management.

 ## 🚀 Features